swift-nav/wolf/README.md

 ## Getting started
 1. Install [Haskell](haskell).
 2. Install the Haskell package manager [stack](stack).
-3. Install Lint and Shake:
-    1. `stack install hlint shake`
-4. Setup your global environment:
+3. Setup your global environment:
     1. `mkdir ~/.local/bin` if it doesn't exist already.
     2. add `$HOME/.local/bin` to your `PATH` environment variable.
         - This is usually in `~/.bashrc`, `~/.zshrc`, or similar.
+4. Install build dependencies in the `wolf` stack:
+    1. `stack install hlint shake shakers happy`
 5. Run `stack build`.
 It should install all dependencies, build binaries, and export those binaries to `~/.local/bin`.